 Ethel Walker

-Ethel Walker was born in Ayrshire, Scotland in 1941.
-She studied Fine Art at Glasgow School of Art between 1959 and 1964.
+Ethel Walker is a Scottish landscape painter.
+Born in Ayrshire, Scotland, in 1941, she studied Fine Art at Glasgow School of Art between 1959 and 1964.

 “When you first see Ethel Walker’s work, you would be forgiven for believing it is all about the ‘moment’, the immediacy of the light, the rain, the clouds passing across, the reflection but, in truth, it is so much more than this.